virtual-labs/engineers-forum/hosting-process.md

 ## **On-Boarding process of hosting unit**

 Each hosting unit that needs to be hosted by the Virtual Labs hosting team, must follow an onboarding process.
-The repository owner of the hosting unit will need to raise an issue of type &#39;[on-boarding request](https://github.com/virtual-labs/engineers-forum/issues/new/choose)&#39; in the engineers-forum.
+The repository owner of the hosting unit will need to raise an issue of type [on-boarding request](https://github.com/virtual-labs/engineers-forum/issues/new/choose) in the engineers-forum.
 The issue will need to filled with the following pieces of information :

 On-Boarding Request -